Our country client needed a London base and had identified a particular mews and property he wanted.

 Naturally no one could work out how to predictably use any of it.

-The experience was a portend of other problems which quickly manefested themselves.
+The experience was a portend of other problems which quickly manifested themselves.

-The most obvious was the mighty roar and grinding that eminated from beneath the basement kitchen floor anytime anyone dared to use a bathroom.
+The most obvious was the mighty roar and grinding that emanated from beneath the basement kitchen floor anytime anyone dared to use a bathroom.